costaivo/quotes-app-ai-powered-2026/docs/product/rfd/rfd-001-monorepo-base-project.md

 - Confirm whether CI placeholders should include actual pipeline steps or remain as TODOs.
 Decision: No piplelines required for current phase
 - Confirm desired Node / TypeScript versions for the frontend and backend starters.
-Decision: use the latest lts version and update in the .nvmrc file of each project.
+Decision: use nodejs LTS v20.9.0 and update in the .nvmrc file of each project.

 # Approvals